iamtowbee/Simple-Linear-Regression-Boston/Project_Description.md

 In this project, I applied basic machine learning concepts on data collected for housing prices in the Boston area to predict the selling price of a new home.
 I will first explore the data to address discrepancies, then I properly split the data into testing and training subsets (a 70%-30% split).

-I learned how to use Pandas `iloc()` method to select specific subsets of a Pandas `DataFrame`.Next, I chose a LinearRegression learning and prediction algorithm, fitting the training data into the model.
+I learned how to use Pandas `iloc()` method to select specific subsets of a Pandas `DataFrame`.
+Next, I chose a LinearRegression learning and prediction algorithm, fitting the training data into the model.

 Then, I ran a prediction on the test data and evaluated the model's performance using the mean-squared error.
 Although in this case, the mean error was not squared.